KJTsanaktsidis/ruby-condition-variable-timeout/readme.md

-# Ruby Condition Varaible Timeout
+# Ruby Condition Variable Timeout

 This example code demonstrates the unfair scheduling of threads when using a condition variable.